 - Aircraft emissions cross the nation, and include nitrogen dioxide, carbon monoxide, sulfur dioxide, volatile organic compounds, particle pollution, and hazardous air pollutants.
 Lead is not used in jet airplanes, but it is still used in smaller piston-engine powered aircraft.

 - Locomotives – train engines – are typically powered by diesel.
 These diesel fuel emissions particularly impact communities near railyards.

 - Pipelines are part of the transportation network too.
 More than two million miles of pipelines carry fuels like crude oil, natural gas and petroleum products from the wellhead to the refinery and to markets.
 Pollutants can leak out, affecting communities both near and far.

 Transportation emissions affect some communities more than others.

 - Areas near high-traffic roadways often have much higher levels of pollution than the rest of the community.
 Millions of people in the U.S. live or work near enough to a busy road to experience significantly higher levels of pollution.

 - Areas near airports serving smaller aircraft can have high levels of lead.
 Lead is still used in fuel for smaller aircraft, which are generally used for instructional flying, air taxi activities, agricultural use and personal transportation.

 - Port communities have emissions from ships and barges, but they also have trucks, trains and heavy equipment used to transfer goods to and from the ships.
 International shipping brings vessels with higher emissions into port.
-Beginning in 2012, the international agreement has required these large ships to reduce their emissions once they reach 200 nautical miles from the U.S. coastline.

 Page last updated: October 26, 2023